Amed Rosario Player Props: Guardians vs. Red Sox

 Amed Rosario At The Plate

+- He has gone deep in one of 53 games, and in 0.4% of his plate appearances.

-- In 10 games this season (19.2%), Rosario has picked up an RBI, including two games with multiple runs batted in.
+- In 11 games this year (20.8%), Rosario has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.